 Obviously, it’s not a full preview, since you can only play with a limited subset of CSS properties, but it should be good for seeing the kinds of shapes that will be possible.You could also copy the generated SVG from the Developer tools of your browser, and use it as a background in any website!

 Use it here: corner-shape preview

 Tested to work in at least Chrome, IE9, Firefox, Safari and theoretically, should work in any SVG-enabled browser.

 Enjoy!
 Hope you like it.

-Important: Please note that border-corner-shape is still at a very early stage and might completely change before implementations.
+Important: Please note that corner-shape is still at a very early stage and might completely change before implementations.
 You can also help to make it better: Play with it and comment on what you think about its naming and functionality!